symphonyoss/bot-unfurl/README.md

 ## Configuration

-unfurl bot is configured via a single [EDN](https://github.com/edn-format/edn) file that's specified on the command line.
+unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that's specified on the command line.
 This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and gewgaws that Symphony needs in order for a bot to connect to a pod.